HEERF Emergency Grants

-Under the American Rescue Plan Act, SJSU is projected to receive $82.9 million in HEERF III funding.
-Half, approximately $41.4 million, will be distributed directly to students.
-SJSU is projected to receive an additional $5.4 million because of our MSI designation.
+Under the American Rescue Plan Act, SJSU received $81.9 million in HEERF III funding.
+Half, approximately $41 million, will be distributed directly to students.
+SJSU received an additional $5.4 million because of our MSI designation.

 To prioritize rapid support of students in need, SJSU delivered automatic initial grants (no request required) to students who met the eligibility criteria and have an Expected Family Contribution (EFC) of $10,000 or lower, as calculated through the FAFSA process.
 Grant funds were delivered through direct deposit or by mail, pending student confirmation of mailing address.
 Students with the lowest EFCs received the highest initial grant awards.